 So as a teacher using tech isn’t an option.
 You could say I am a tech junkie.

-So today I wanted to break it down and talk about the tech I have in my classroom and how I use it.
+So today I wanted to break it down and talk about the tech hardware I have in my classroom and how I use it.
+If you are looking for technology to support inquiry-based learning, try this blog post instead!

 Most of the tech I have either adopted, repurposed and believe it or not found it around the school.